 Boulder strives to provide customers with safe and high-quality drinking water.
 We use waterlines, also known as water service lines or main water lines, to supply drinking water to our community.

-The 63rd Street Waterline Replacement Project will replace aging infrastructure with newer, more easily maintained waterlines to improve water distribution resilience.
-One of the new waterlines will also be twice as large as the previous waterline, helping meet increased demand for drinking water serving the Gunbarrel community
+Both phases of the project will replace aging infrastructure with newer, more easily maintained waterlines to improve water distribution resilience.
+One of the new waterlines will also be twice as large as the previous waterline, helping provide improved drinking water service for the Gunbarrel community.

 Construction Impacts

-While the city will minimize impacts to the fullest extent possible, there will be impacts along 63rd Street just south of CO 119 to Twin Lakes Road.
-Construction is anticipated for Oct.
-7, 2024 to fall 2025.
+While the city will minimize impacts to the fullest extent possible, there will be impacts along 63rd Street between Jay and Valmont roads for the duration of the final phase.

 Travel Impacts

 View travel impact updates and suggested detours on the city’s Cone Zones map.
+Scheduling is weather-dependent and may change.
 Travelers can expect:

-• Beginning in early April and lasting into June: Both lanes of traffic on 63rd Street between Gunbarrel Avenue to the 63rd Street railroad crossing will shift to the east side of 63rd Street.
+• As the first phase winds down in August, both lanes of traffic on 63rd Street between Gunbarrel Avenue to the 63rd Street railroad crossing will shift to the east side of 63rd Street.
 This is a necessary traffic shift as we have transitioned from installing the 12" waterline to installing the 30" steel waterline.

-Community members can continue to access nearby neighborhoods and businesses throughout construction, though may experience detours.
-Access to specific driveways may be impacted.
+Community members can continue to access nearby neighborhoods and businesses throughout construction, though they may experience detours.
+We will work directly with affected community members in advance.

 Water Service Impacts